jonasacres/easysafe-doc/README.md

 Argon2 offers a tradeoff between time and resource consumption in the form of its parallelism setting.
 By allowing a high degree of parallelism, a system with many cores can quickly derive a passphrase key, but must invest multiple cores to do so.
 There is no requirement that these threads actually run in parallel, and a single-CPU system may still perform the derivation.

 As a design goal, the remaining Argon2 parameters were chosen so that a system in the 5th percentile of computing power for home users would be able to derive a passphrase key in one minute.
 As a further design parameter, it is assumed that such a system is likely at 75% utilization due to processes other than EasySafe.
+This is based on the observation that low-end systems often have high baseline utilization due to the demands of newer operating systems and software, and accumulated background processes.

+### Proxy system
+A replicable system was defined to act as a proxy to the hypothetical 5th percentile computer running at 75% load.
+An appropriate number of iterations was then calculated through experimentation on this replicable system.

 According to the Steam Hardware and Software Survey of November 2018, over 95% of systems were reported as having at least 4GB of RAM and 2 CPUs.

-The time factor was calculated by selecting the maximum number of iterations that could be performed with an average elapsed time of under 15 seconds using an Amazon t3.small instance (2 vCPU, 2GiB RAM) running a fresh installation of Ubuntu 18.04[1] with the T3 Unlimited option enabled, as a proxy to the hypothetical 5th percentile home user with 75% load.
+This is understood to mean 1GiB is available for Argon2 key derivations, as the system is assumed to be under 75% load.

+As a proxy system, the Amazon EC2 t3.small instance was chosen.
+As a commercial virtual instance, it is highly standardized and easily available.
+The system has 2vCPU and 2GiB RAM, approximating the estimated specifications of the 5th percentile computer.

+### Experiment
+The proxy system instance was created with a fresh installation of Ubuntu 18.04[1] in the us-east-1d availability zone.
+The T3 Unlimited option was enabled.
+The system reported its CPU type in `/proc/cpuinfo` to be `Intel(R) Xeon(R) CPU E5-2676 v3 @ 2.40GHz`.
+The `build-essential` package was installed, and Argon2 was then downloaded, compiled and run from its reference implementation[2], and executed with 16 threads of parallelism and 1GiB of RAM utilization.
+The salt and passphrase were chosen to be representative of what is expected for ordinary use of EasySafe.

+This was repeated at various iteration counts until a count that consistently completed in an average of approximately 15 seconds was identified.
+The target time of 15 seconds was chosen under the assumption that it is a useful proxy for a target time of 60 seconds on a system under 75% CPU load.

-The following command was found to have an average completion time of 14.967 seconds, with a standard deviation of 82.37ms (n=100):
+The following command, specifying 40 iterations, was found to have an average completion time of 14.967 seconds, with a standard deviation of 82.37ms (n=100):

 ```
 echo -n "landmark maggot errant ranking renewal going" | \
     time -f "%e" ./argon2 easysafe-argon2-salt -d -k 1048576 -p 16 -l 32 -e -v 13 -t 40 > /dev/null
 ```

+Thus, an iteration count of 40 was selected for the Argon2 parameters of EasySafe.

 \[1]: Ubuntu 18.04 was installed from the `ami-0ac019f4fcb7cb7e6` image.
+\[2]: Obtained from https://github.com/P-H-C/phc-winner-argon2.
+Commit 6c8653c was used, as it was the latest commit to the 'master' branch at the time of evaluation.

 ### Cost analysis